-Adding to the chaos, infielder Josh Harrison took the mound for his fourth career pitching appearance, serving up six hits and four runs in his lone inning of work.
-To his credit, the White Sox veteran did get one batter to swing and miss (he also reached base in three of his five plate appearances, finishing with a walk and two singles), setting down Astros outfielder Jake Meyers for his second career strikeout.
+Adding to the chaos, White Sox infielder Josh Harrison took the mound for his fourth career pitching appearance, serving up six hits and four runs in the ninth inning.
+To his credit, Harrison did get one batter to swing and miss, setting down Astros outfielder Jake Meyers for his second career strikeout.

 Over the course of a long season, lopsided scores like these are bound to happen from time to time.
-Players aren’t at their best the afternoon after a night game with Chicago’s fatigue evident within the first few innings—the Astros leapt out to a 10-0 lead and never let up.
-Though the Pale Hose won’t look back on Thursday with fond memories, both announcing crews deserve props for embracing the anarchy, adding much-needed levity to a game that quickly went off the rails.
+Though the White Sox won’t look back on Thursday with fond memories, both announcing crews deserve props for embracing the anarchy, adding much-needed levity to a game that quickly went off the rails.